What is PCP car finance?

 If the car is written off, then the insurance company would normally pay out for the value of the car at the time.
 This would go to the finance company, which is the owner of the vehicle during the PCP term.

 However, if the car has lost a lot of value soon after you bought it - which is typically the case with new vehicles - then it's likely to be worth less than the amount that you owe to the finance company.
-You would have to make this difference up, so you can take out guaranteed asset protection (GAP) insurance to pay for this.
+You would have to make this difference up, so you can take out GAP insurance to cover this.

-The guaranteed minimum future value (GMFV) is a crucial part of every personal contract purchase (PCP) finance agreement.
-It determines how much your monthly payments are going to be, as well as the ultimate cost of keeping your vehicle.
+GMFV stands for guaranteed minimum future value.
+It is a crucial part of every PCP finance agreement as it determines how much your monthly payments are going to be, as well as the ultimate cost of keeping your vehicle.

 The GMFV is also known as the balloon payment.
 It offers protection against a larger-than-expected fall in the value of your vehicle, because the lender guarantees the valuation.
-If the car is actually worth less at the end, you can still return it with nothing more to pay (apart from any mileage and damage penalties).
+If the car is actually worth less at the end, you can still return it with nothing more to pay.

 Lenders use industry price guides to estimate the value of your car at the end of a PCP agreement and this figure becomes the GMFV.